There are three doctoral programmes at the TU Wien, which only differ in the name of the degree, and are otherwise equivalent:

 Unfortunately, there are no fixed guidelines, so this is decided at the point of admission on a case-by-case basis.

 - Major field/field of studies of the master's degree

 - field of study assigned to the doctoral programme (see the list of programmes for each field)

 In most cases, alumni of the TU Wien will be assigned Dr. techn.
 (E786).

 What do I need to consider before applying for the doctoral programme of social and economic sciences (Dr. rer. soc. oec.)?

 This is in principle possible, though quite unusual in practice.

-The reason is that your doctoral studies need to be assigned a field of study present at the Vienna University of Technology and you need a master's degree that is related to that field.
-Since the Vienna University of Technology does not offer any master's programme of economics, macroeconomics, or social sciences, which makes the admission process more complicated.
+The reason is that your doctoral studies need to be assigned a field of study present at the TU Wien and you need a master's degree that is related to that field.
+Since the TU Wien does not offer any master's programme of economics, macroeconomics, or social sciences, which makes the admission process more complicated.